 - 10 km railway siding

 The mine gives preference to the locally unemployed wherever possible when the required skills or experience is not available locally, recruitment is extended nationally.
 The labor-sending area is Hotazel and the surrounding communities within the Joe Morolong Local Municipality, the District Municipality of John Taolo Gaetsewe and thereafter the rest of the province and the country.

-South Africa has the largest mineral resource and mineral reserve base of manganese in the world, and ranks second after China in both the global production and export of manganese ore.
+South Africa has the largest mineral resource and mineral reserve base of manganese in the world and ranks second after China in both the global production and export of manganese ore.
 Our country holds 80% of global reserves with a 34% manganese content, the majority of which comes from the Kalahari manganese belt.
-South Africa's share of the world's high-grade manganese reserves far outweighs the Ukraine with 9%, India's 3% and China's 2%.
+South Africa's share of the world's high-grade manganese reserves far outweighs Ukraine with 9%, India's 3%, and China's 2%.

-There are two main ore types in the Kalahari deposit, the primary Mamatwan type ore and the secondary Wessels type ore.
-Farm York is located towards the eastern end of the Kalahari basin in the area which consists mainly of the Mamatwan type ore, and is split by a pair of dykes.
-As a general rule, manganese enrichment is generally found along the contact of such dykes, and the main resource on Farm York is located towards the northern end of these dykes.
+There are two main ore types in the Kalahari deposit, the primary Mamatwan type ore, and the secondary Wessels type ore.
+Farm York located towards the eastern end of the Kalahari Basin in the area, which consists mainly of the Mamatwan type ore and is split by a pair of dykes.
+As a general rule, manganese enrichment is found along with the contact of such dykes, and the primary resource on Farm York is towards the northern end of these dykes.
 A large portion of this resource extends onto Farm Telele.